 6.X.1 Functional description

 The solution addresses Key Issue 9 and proposes a solution to maintain service continuity when UE moves between NG-RAN that supports MBS and E-UTRAN that supports eMBMS.
-This solution is based on solution 10 and architecture A.2.
+This solution is based on solution 10 and architecture A.2 and requires the deployment of N26.

 The solution has the following characteristics: